This old-fashioned pimento cheese dip recipe will take you back in time! Quick to make, it's ready in 5 minutes and you only need 5 ingredients!

 - Pimentos: Of course.
 You will usually find jarred pimentos near the olives and/or pickles in the grocery store.

 - Mayonnaise: Any true Southerner is probably going to tell you to use Duke's Mayonnaise.
 It has no sugar, and contains more egg yolks than most other brands, giving it a smoother, richer flavor.
-Because we're making our pimento cheese dip without cream cheese, this particular brand of mayonnaise will add that creaminess that you're looking for without making it too heavy.
+Because we're making our pimento cheese recipe the old fashioned way without cream cheese, this particular brand of mayonnaise will add that creaminess that you're looking for without making it too heavy.

 - Garlic: Just one clove, grated to give savory flavor throughout.
 Use more if you like!